raganwald-deprecated/homoiconic/2012/03/garbage_collection_in_coffeescript.md

 The first cut at Cafe au Life did not limit the cache in any way.
 As a pattern evolved, squares would be added to the cache but never removed, so the cache simply grew.
 This was fine up until I tried to run rabbits.
 The cache ballooned to nearly 800,000 squares, then the entire instance of node.js ran out of memory.

-This is one of the delights of Life: One pattern with thirty-six cells can grow to a population with 23.9 quadrillion active cells, while another a fourth of its size chokes the cache with fewer than 2,000 cells.
+Thus, one pattern with thirty-six cells can grow to a population with 23.9 quadrillion active cells, while another a fourth of its size chokes the cache with fewer than 2,000 cells.
 The connection of initial state to complexity of the result over time is one of the deep properties of computation and in some ways the *central* problem in Computer Science.

 Clearly, Cafe au Life needed to "grow up" and implement a garbage collection strategy.
 In short, it needed to start removing squares from the cache to keep things at a manageable size when patterns had complex evolutions.